japiirainen/reactor-junior-pre/README.md

 [**pre-assignment for junior developer positions**](https://www.reaktor.com/junior-dev-assignment/).

-### To run the program locally just clone this repository to you´re computer and run the following command:
+### To run the program locally just clone this repository to your computer and run the following command:

 ```
 yarn && yarn start